ts-common/fun.ts/README.md

 Purely functional subset of JavaScripts/TypeScript.

 There are a lot of pure functional languages that can be compiled to JavaScript.
-Usually, the biggest problem with these libraries is inteoperability.
+Usually, the biggest problem with these libraries is interoperability.
 For example, if you have a big project written on JavaScript, it's very challenging to rewrite parts of this project step-by-step using another language. https://github.com/jashkenas/coffeescript/wiki/List-of-languages-that-compile-to-JS#static-typing.

 The project is not another functional language that can be compiled into JavaScript.
 The project tries to define a subset of JavaScript that can be formally verified.

 The subset can be used as a safe script or as a target platform for other programming languages.

 [Roadmap](doc/roadmap.md)